Analysis: Saudi Arabia eyes Dubai's crown with HQ ultimatum

 “This is not about Dubai or Abu Dhabi or any other city, this is about Saudi Arabia’s right to have its fair share of regional headquarters,” Mohammed al-Jadaan said.

-They would get relocation services, faster license issuance and eased rules for work permits for spouses, it showed.
+They would get relocation services, faster licence issuance and eased rules for work permits for spouses, it showed.

 Some sectors would also be exempt from the decision to link state contracts to setting up regional headquarters, according to Jadaan.
 Detailed regulations will be issued before the end of 2021.